classdojo/policies/privacy.md

 >
 > Our servers are located in the U.S., so if you are using the Service from any other country, your data might be transferred to the U.S.

-## EU and Swiss Safe Harbor
+## EU – U.S. Privacy Shield and U.S. – Swiss Safe Harbor

+ClassDojo participates in and has certified its compliance with the EU – U.S. Privacy Shield Framework.
+ClassDojo is committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
+To learn more about the Privacy Shield Framework, visit the [U.S. Department of Commerce’s Privacy Shield List](https://www.privacyshield.gov).

+ClassDojo is responsible for the processing of personal information it receives, under the Privacy Shield Framework, and subsequently transfers to third parties acting as an agent on its behalf.
+ClassDojo complies with the Privacy Shield Principles for all onward transfers of personal information from the EU, including the onward transfer liability provisions.

+With respect to personal data received or transferred pursuant to the Privacy Shield Framework, ClassDojo is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+In certain situations, ClassDojo may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

+If you have an unresolved privacy or data use concern, please contact our U.S.-based third party dispute resolution provider, free of charge [here](https://feedback-form.truste.com/watchdog/request).

+Under certain conditions, more fully described on the [Privacy Shield website](https://www.privacyshield.gov), you may invoke binding arbitration when other dispute resolution procedures have been exhausted.

-ClassDojo complies with the U.S. – E.U.
-Safe Harbor framework and the U.S. – Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
-We adhere to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+ClassDojo also complies with the U.S. – Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from Switzerland.
+ClassDojo has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view ClassDojo’s certification, please visit [here](http://www.export.gov/safeharbor).

-For more information about the US-EU and US-Swiss Safe Harbor programs, and to view our certification, visit the U.S. Department of Commerce’s Safe Harbor website.
-For more information about ClassDojo’s participation in the Safe Harbor program, please visit our Safe Harbor details page.
-If you have any questions about our Safe Harbor participation, please contact us at privacy@classdojo.com.

-As part of our participation in the Safe Harbor programs, we will resolve disputes you have with us in connection with our policies and practices through TRUSTe.
-You can contact TRUSTe through their website.

 > Basically,
 >
-> ClassDojo is certified as an approved company under the U.S-E.U Safe Harbor and the U.S.-Swiss Safe Harbor.
+> ClassDojo is certified as an approved company under the EU – U.S. Privacy Shield and the U.S. – Swiss Safe Harbor.

 ## Canada